-15-5 Resolution 2: Don't forget, there's always a light
+15-5 Resolution 2: Don't forget, there's always a light at the end of the tunnel |

 The story behind this painting goes back about a year and a half ago.
 We bought our '82 Egg Harbor in Wareham, MA and needed to get it back to Mystic.
 We carefully planned our maiden voyage of over 70 nautical miles (or 80, I can't exactly remember, but it was pretty far for a day trip).
 Jeff and I talked my dad into joining us as it would definitely help to have three sets of hands on the boat that none of us were familiar with yet.
 We had gotten a survey (guy comes out, tests everything including seaworthiness) and everything passed.